Samin12665/MA-303-Project/README.md

 # MA303 Laplace Transform Calculator

 ## Project overview
 This project is a Python tool that computes **Laplace transforms** and **inverse Laplace transforms** for many standard symbolic expressions from differential equations.
-It was made for an MA303 coding project.

 The calculator allows a user to:
 - enter a function of `t` and compute its Laplace transform `F(s)`